-My name is Vishal Jadwani.
-I am 26 years old and I come from Kanpur, India.
-I got my bachelor's degree in Chemical Engineering, and I am doing my master's in Chemical Engineering for Energy and Environment at KTH.
-My favorite hobbies include slack lining, photography, climbing, and cooking, and I enjoy everything related to being outdoors (hiking, kayaking, biking).
+Vishal Jadwani comes from Kanpur, India.
+He got his bachelor's degree in Chemical Engineering.
+His favorite hobbies include slack lining, photography, climbing, and cooking, and he enjoys everything related to being outdoors (hiking, kayaking, biking).

 What made you choose KTH, Stockholm and Sweden?